hsinnan75/Dart/README.md

 The above command is to index the genome file Ecoli.fa and store the index files begining with ecoli.

-For mapping short reads, Kart requires the the index files of the reference genome and at least one read file (two read files for the separated paired-end reads).
+For mapping short reads, Kart-RNA requires the the index files of the reference genome and at least one read file (two read files for the separated paired-end reads).
 Users should use -i to specify the prefix of the index files (including the directory path).

 Ex. #./kart-rna aln -i ecoli -f ReadFile1.fq -f2 ReadFile2.fq -o out.sam